JRuedas/dataProcessesProject/README.md

 1. How much has the use of public transport increased in the most polluted areas?
 2. How much does the rental price vary from a heavily polluted area to another with less pollution?
-3. How much increases the number of people affected by lung diseases when pollution increases from one year to the next?
+3. How much does the number of people affected by lung diseases increase when pollution level's grow from one year to the next?
 4. I prefer the districts of Arganzuela and Retiro.
 Which of the two districts has had a lower CO2 index in the last 5 years?
-5. I have allergy problems during the month of Spring.
-Which district has the lowest pollution levels in the first place?
+5. I have allergy problems in Spring season.
+Which is the district that has the lowest pollution levels?
 6. In the last 10 years, which station has had the highest level of accumulated CO2?
 7. In the last 10 years, which station has had the lowest accumulated CO2 level?
-8. Which district has had the most pollution in the last 10 years?
+8. Which district has had the highest pollution levels in the last 10 years?
-9. Which district has had the least pollution in the last 10 years?
+9. Which district has had the lowerst pollution levels in the last 10 years?

 ## Finding data